lancedb/lancedb/docs/src/guides/tables.md

 ## Creating a LanceDB Table

+Initialize a LanceDB connection and create a table

 === "Python"

-    Initialize a LanceDB connection and create a table using one of the many methods listed below.

     ```python
     import lancedb